Skip to main content

 Remdesivir

-Case reports suggest that remdesivir can suppress, but does not always eliminate, viral replication in this population.52,53 In a large retrospective study of patients who were immunocompromised, patients who received remdesivir had a lower risk of mortality than patients who did not receive remdesivir.54 The optimal duration of treatment with remdesivir in patients who are immunocompromised is unknown.
-Some clinicians may choose to extend the course of antiviral therapy past 5 to 10 days in patients who are immunocompromised, given the risk of prolonged viral replication.
-Given the increased likelihood of prolonged viral replication in patients receiving immunomodulatory therapy, clinicians may consider adding remdesivir to patients who are immunocompromised and have severe respiratory impairment due to COVID-19 (i.e., those who require high-flow nasal cannula [HFNC] oxygen, noninvasive ventilation [NIV], or mechanical ventilation), even though remdesivir has not been shown to confer a benefit in these patients in clinical trials.
+Case reports suggest that remdesivir can suppress, but does not always eliminate, viral replication in this population.67,68 In a large retrospective study of hospitalized patients who were immunocompromised, including patients who did not require supplemental oxygen, patients who received remdesivir had a lower risk of mortality at 14 days and 28 days than patients who did not receive remdesivir.69 The optimal duration of treatment with remdesivir in patients who are immunocompromised is unknown.
+Given the risk of prolonged viral replication in patients who are immunocompromised, some clinicians may choose to extend the course of antiviral therapy past 5 to 10 days.
+For patients receiving immunomodulatory therapy who have severe respiratory impairment due to COVID-19, clinicians may consider adding remdesivir treatment, although remdesivir has not been adequately studied in prospective clinical trials to determine whether there is a benefit in these patients.

 Corticosteroids

-The RECOVERY trial reported a survival benefit for dexamethasone in inpatients with COVID-19 who were receiving oxygen, HFNC oxygen, NIV, or mechanical ventilation; however, specific data regarding the subgroup of patients who were immunocompromised are not available.55 Unless otherwise indicated, corticosteroids should not be used for the treatment of COVID-19 in patients who are not receiving oxygen.
+The RECOVERY trial reported a survival benefit for dexamethasone in inpatients with COVID-19 who were receiving oxygen, high-flow nasal cannula oxygen, noninvasive ventilation, or mechanical ventilation; however, specific data regarding the subgroup of patients who were immunocompromised are not available.70 Corticosteroids should not be used for the treatment of COVID-19 in patients who are not receiving oxygen.
 In the RECOVERY trial, no survival benefit was observed for dexamethasone among the subset of patients with COVID-19 who did not require supplemental oxygen at enrollment.
-In an observational cohort study of U.S. veterans, the use of dexamethasone was associated with higher mortality in hospitalized patients with COVID-19 who did not require supplemental oxygen.55,56
+In an observational cohort study of U.S. veterans, the use of dexamethasone was associated with higher mortality in hospitalized patients with COVID-19 who did not require supplemental oxygen.70,71

 Patients who are immunocompromised may experience delayed development of favorable adaptive responses and a prolonged period of viral replication, as discussed above.
 For patients who are immunocompromised, are receiving minimal levels of conventional oxygen, and are earlier in the course of COVID-19 (e.g., those with <10 days of symptoms), the preferred approach may be emphasizing supportive care, using antiviral therapy, and avoiding corticosteroids.
 This strategy may reduce the duration of viral replication and the risk of secondary infections.
 Dexamethasone should be added if the patient has escalating oxygen requirements.